Roger Wicker: Gun law

-Wicker's support for pro-gun legislation and gun rights has earned him an A+ grade from the National Rifle Association Political Victory Fund (NRA-PVF).
+Wicker's support for pro-gun legislation and gun rights has earned him an "A+" grade from the National Rifle Association Political Victory Fund (NRA-PVF).
 The NRA-PVF endorsed Wicker during the 2012 election.
 Wicker has said that he will filibuster any bill that he feels "infringes" on the Second Amendment, including weapon bans.
 He has received $21,350 in funding from gun lobbyists for his political activities.
 In 2009, Wicker introduced a bill allowing Amtrak passengers to check unloaded and locked handguns in their luggage.
 The law passed by a vote of 68–30.
-His rationale for the bill was that people's Second Amendment rights were violated on a federally subsidized train system if they could not bring their guns.
+His rationale for the bill was that people's Second Amendment rights were violated if they could not bring guns on a federally subsidized train system.

 One day after the 2015 San Bernardino attack, Wicker voted against a bill, co-sponsored by a Democrat and a Republican, that would make background checks mandatory when a person buys a gun.
 He said he voted against it because he feared it would have "opened the door to a national gun registry."
 In 2017, Wicker voted in favor of "a joint resolution of disapproval aimed at former President Barack Obama's executive action requiring the Social Security Administration (SSA) place beneficiaries on the National Instant Criminal Background Check System 'mental defective' list."